COVID-19 VACCINE Facts, Information

 In the office, all staff are checking their oral temperatures twice a day.
 Anyone with a temperature greater than 99.4 without symptoms or with symptoms of any type will be sent for testing and quarantine.
 We work in small teams which do not overlap in the office to limit physical exposure.

 Since March 14 we have adjusted our office practices.
 Virtual technology is being used when appropriate.
 If you are seen in the office, you will note that you will be required to mask and the staff will maintain a masked distance of 6 feet from each other and from you.
 If you need to be touched, staff members will don gloves, a surgical mask, eye protection, and other personal protective equipment.
-If you need to disrobe, you will be seen in the office.
-Otherwise you may be seen in our "Doctor Drive-Thru" tents.
 These actions are intended to reduce the risk of transmission of the virus between individuals.
 Wearing a mask does not indicate that an individual is sick.
 Importantly, nor does having no symptoms indicate that a person is not infected or infectious.

 What happens if I get sick?